 Speak with your health care provider if you or your child:

-- have had a blood transfusion or received other blood products within the past 12 months; or
+- Have had a blood transfusion or received other blood products within the past 12 months

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns speak with your health care provider.